In brief

 After surviving an assassination attempt in July, the business mogul and former reality TV star earned Musk’s public endorsement, as well as support from many other prominent names in the digital asset space.
 And major crypto figures like the Winklevoss twins of Gemini and Kraken founder Jesse Powell have donated sizable sums to Trump.

-Trump picked Senator J.D.
+Trump selected Senator J.D.
 Vance as his pick for running mate, with the potential Vice President seen as a pro-crypto candidate who previously disclosed Bitcoin holdings of between $100,000 and $250,000 back in 2021.

 But the most tangible sign of Trump’s embrace of crypto came when he spoke at the 2024 Bitcoin Conference in Nashville, Tennessee.
 There, he promised the crowd that he would build a “strategic Bitcoin stockpile” for the country and that his plan was to turn the U.S. into the “crypto capital of the planet.”

-Since then, the Trump family has teased a decentralized finance (DeFi) project dubbed “World Liberty Financial” or "The DeFiant Ones," with Trump himself posting multiple social media teasers to date.
+The Trump family then teased a decentralized finance (DeFi) project dubbed World Liberty Financial, with Trump himself posting multiple social media teasers during the initial rollout.

 If the GOP candidate does get a second shot at running the U.S., however, how much of his new crypto-friendly rhetoric will be put into practice?
 BitMEX founder Arthur Hayes doubts his sincerity, while Ethereum creator Vitalik Buterin broadly warned voters about blindly supporting "pro-crypto" candidates whose values don't align with the space—though Buterin didn't name names.